Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 sudo apt install rpi-imager
 ```
-In the Raspberry Pi imager tool, choose "Raspberry Pi 5" under <Device> and under <Choose OS>: "Other general-purpose OS" -> "Ubuntu" -> "Ubuntu Desktop 24.04.1 LTS (64-bit)".
+In the Raspberry Pi imager tool, choose `Raspberry Pi 5` under *Device* and under *Choose OS*: `Other general-purpose OS` -> `Ubuntu` -> `Ubuntu Desktop 24.04.1 LTS (64-bit)`.
 Then choose the micro SD-card (at least 64GB) you want to install the OS on and click next to continue following the instructions of the tool.

 2. **Boot for the first time**
-* Put the SD card in the Raspberry Pi 5, connect a mouse, keyboard and monitor via a micro HDMI cable and boot the Raspberry Pi 5.
+* Put the SD-card in the Raspberry Pi 5, connect a mouse, keyboard and monitor via a micro HDMI cable and boot the Raspberry Pi 5.
 * Follow the installer for Ubuntu.

 ## Installing ROS2